onurkapucu/UDACITY-PIPELINE/README.md

 #### 4- App

 This folder contains a web app that can be run using run.py.
 By default it will display the distribution of database message genres.
 Also allows to test and classify random inputs.

+You can run the web app simply by calling the run.py function under app folder.
+Web app will be hosted on http://0.0.0.0:3001 or http://localhost:3001

+On the opening page you will see Message Genre distribution and Top 10 categories for our Database.
+You can also enter a message of your own on top and classify it based on our trained classifier model.